top of page

 I bring a tiny bottle of this soap with me for cleaning dishes and anything else that needs more than a rinse.
 It's super concentrated and biodegradable -- just remember to properly dispose of your waste water in a cathole at least 200 feet away from any water source!

 I don't often need a physical filter, but when I do this is the one I bring.
 I love that gravity does the work for me and it's a fairly large reservoir.
 I keep this hanging on a tree at camp for filling bottles, cooking, and cleaning up.
+I have the 2L version, but would swap for the 4L if I could -- maybe one day!

 Since I'm in bear country often, bringing a bear can is a must.
 I use a slightly smaller size than this one (the BV450) which has been just enough space for a few days in the backcountry.
 It can be tricky to open with cold fingers in the morning, but I find this easier than needing to string up a bear bag.